shoniadavid/rsschool-cv/cv.md

 ### Education
 I am high school student in one of Tbilisi public schools, with highest grades.

+Also, I have completed 2 stages on BitCamp online programming learning platform.

 ### English
 I have been learning english language since I was 5.
 I use it everyday and I'd say I am pretty fluent using it.